hariseldon99/dtwa_quantum_spins/README.md

-dtwa_ising_longrange
+dtwa_quantum_spins
 =============

-Discrete Truncated Wigner Approximation for quantum spins and transverse fields with time-periodic drive.
+Discrete Truncated Wigner Approximation (dTWA) for quantum spins and transverse fields with time-periodic drive.
 There are three (3) sampling schemes used, depending on the choice of phase point operators